-- (2AA) The consumer dashboard may also include functionality that allows a CDR consumer to make a request to disclose corrected CDR data, as mentioned in subparagraph 7.10(1)(d)(i). - (2A) For subrule (1), the online service must allow only nominated representatives to manage authorisations in the following circumstances: - (a) where the CDR consumer is not an individual; - (b) where the CDR data relates to a partnership account. - (3) For paragraph (1)(b) and paragraph (5)(a), the information is the following for each authorisation: - (a) details of the CDR data that has been authorised to be disclosed; - (b) when the CDR consumer gave the authorisation; - (c) the period for which the CDR consumer gave the authorisation; - (d) if the authorisation is current-when it is scheduled to expire; - (e) if the authorisation is not current-when it expired; - (f) information relating to CDR data that was disclosed pursuant to the authorisation (see rule 7.9); - (g) for a disclosure of CDR data that relates to the authorisation but that was pursuant to a request under subsection 56EN(4) of the Act-that fact; - (h) details of each amendment (if any) that has been made to the authorisation.

-Note 1: For paragraph (d), authorisations to disclose CDR data expire at the latest 12 months after they are given: see paragraph 4.26(1)(e).
+- (2A) For subrule (1), the online service must allow only nominated representatives to manage authorisations in the following circumstances: - (a) where the CDR consumer is not an individual; - (b) where the CDR data relates to a partnership account. - (3) For paragraph (1)(b) and paragraph (5)(a), the information is the following for each authorisation: - (a) details of the CDR data that has been authorised to be disclosed; - (b) when the CDR consumer gave the authorisation; - (c) the period for which the CDR consumer gave the authorisation; - (d) if the authorisation is current-when it is scheduled to expire; - (e) if the authorisation is not current-when it expired; - (f) information relating to CDR data that was disclosed pursuant to the authorisation (see rule 7.9); - (g) for a disclosure of CDR data that relates to the authorisation but that was pursuant to a request under subsection 56EN(4) of the Act-that fact; - (h) details of each amendment (if any) that has been made to the authorisation. - Note 1: For paragraph (d), authorisations to disclose CDR data expire at the latest 12 months after they are given: see paragraph 4.26(1)(e). - Note 2: The consumer dashboard could contain other information too, for example, the written notice referred to in rules 7.10 (which deals with quality of CDR data under privacy safeguard 11, section 56EN of the Act) and 7.15 (which deals with correction requests under privacy safeguard 13, section 56EP of the Act). - (3A) Paragraph (3)(h) applies on and after 1 July 2024.

-- Note 2: The consumer dashboard could contain other information too, for example, the written notice referred to in rules 7.10 (which deals with quality of CDR data under privacy safeguard 11, section 56EN of the Act) and 7.15 (which deals with correction requests under privacy safeguard 13, section 56EP of the Act). - (4) A data holder does not contravene subrule (1) in relation to subparagraphs (1)(c)(ii) and (iii) so long as it takes reasonable steps to ensure that the functionality complies with those subparagraphs.
+(4) A data holder does not contravene subrule (1) in relation to subparagraphs (1)(c)(ii) and (iii) so long as it takes reasonable steps to ensure that the functionality complies with those subparagraphs.